 Students in 2nd and 3rd grades will have their locomotor and gross motor skills evaluated as well as a basic fitness assessment.
 In warm up they will learn a variety of yoga poses to help with strength, flexibility and coordination.
 Students will learn 6 different strength exercises that they will perform anywhere from 30 seconds to 3 minutes.
 PE skills to be introduced will be scooter play, ball skills of kicking, catching and throwing, balance, tumbling skills, parachute play as well as learning a variety of cooperative games.
 Students will also be introduced to a variety of PE equipment such as hula hoops and juggling scarves.

 1st grade & Kindergarten

 Given this class is the youngest and the smallest of our school we will start slowly to introduce them to the many joys of movement to music, using a variety of types of PE equipment, how to socialize and follow rules in class.
 We will focus on gross motor and locomotor skill development as well as learning to play together.
-Successful experiences and positive interactions is the goal as they learn to love coming to school!!
+Successful experiences and positive interactions are the goal as they learn to love coming to school!!